funkia/hareactive/README.md

 {time: 22, value: "Foo"}
 ```

-### Stream

-A `Stream` is a list of futures.
-That is, a list of values where the
-values are each associated with a point in time.

-An example could be a stream of keypresses that a user makes.
-Each
-keypress happens at a specific moment in time and with a value
-indicating which key was pressed.

 The relationship between `Future` and `Stream` is the same as the
-relationship between having a variable that is a string and a variable
+relationship between having a variable of a type and a variable that
-that is a list of strings.
-You wouldn't store a username as `["username"]`
+is a list of that type.
+You wouldn't store a username as
-because there is always exactly one username.
+`["username"]` because there is always exactly one username.

 Similarly in Hareactive we don't use `Stream` to express the result of
 a HTTP-request since a HTTP-request only delivers a response exactly
 once.
-Use a `Future` for things where there is exactly one occurrence
+It is more precise to use a `Future` for things where there is
-and `Stream` where there may be zero or more.
+exactly one occurrence and `Stream` where there may be zero or more.

-### Behavior

-A behavior represents a value that changes over time.
-For instance,
-the current position of the mouse or the value of an input field is a
-behavior.

-Conceptually a behavior can be thought of as a function from a point
-in time to a value.
-A behavior always has a value at any given time.
-This is the difference between a stream and a behavior.
-A behavior has
-a value at all points in time where a stream is a series of events
-that happens at specific moments in time.

 ### Future, stream or behavior?